Cubical coloring -- fractional covering by cuts and semidefinite programming: Basic properties

 By combining Lemma~\ref{xTT} and Corollary~\ref{xvalues} we get that there is no cut-continuous mapping from $K_{n+2}$ to $K_n$.
-As there is obviously a cut-continuous mapping (indeed, even a homomorphism) in the other direction, we may say that the even cliques $K_{2n}$ form a strictly ascending chain in the poset defined by cut-continuous mappings.
-This application was the original point in defining $x(G)$, the result is not as innocuous as it appears (for example, there \emph{is} a cut-continuous mapping $K_4 \to K_3$).
+As there is obviously a cut-continuous mapping (indeed, even a homomorphism) in the other direction, we conclude that the even cliques $K_{2n}$ form a strictly ascending chain in the poset defined by cut-continuous mappings.
+This application was the original point in defining $x(G)$.
+The result is not as straightforward as it appears (for example, there \emph{is} a cut-continuous mapping $K_4 \to K_3$).

 Next, we will study how good are the bounds of Corollary~\ref{xbounds}.
-While they obviously are tight for $G$ equal to a complete graph, resp. odd cycle, they can be arbitrarily far off, as documented by Corollary~\ref{smallx} and Theorem~\ref{xsparse}.
+While they obviously are tight for $G$ equal to a complete graph, resp.\ odd cycle, they can be arbitrarily far off, as documented by Corollary~\ref{smallx} and Theorem~\ref{xsparse}.
+Before we get to that we need to look at $\chi_f(G)$---the fractional chromatic number of~$G$.
+This may be defined by $ \chi_f(G) = \inf \{ n/k \mid G \hom K(n,k) \} \,, $ where $K(n,k)$ is the Kneser graph.